Skip to content

 }

-Response facets that aren't in the JSON body — elapsed time, raw text, individual headers — can't be reached with JMESPath.
-Capture them with a save user function, which receives the httpx.Response:
+Response facets beyond the metadata — e.g. the raw body text — can be captured with a save user function, which receives the httpx.Response:

 # checks.py